Vonjtech/ToDoList-App/README.md

 Connect your repository, and Netlify will automatically build and deploy your app.

-click on th edeployment button to build and deploy
+click on the deployment button to build and deploy

 **Use Case Diagram**